 The most obvious type of business processes that don’t require automation is the ones requiring creative thinking.
 Human brainpower is something that cannot be replicated by any machine (yet).
 That’s why if your job consists of brainstorming for new ideas or creating innovations or art, it’s better to leave it to the staff.
 It should be pointed out that there are tools attempting to digitize this area too.
 They may be used for inspiration, but more often than not they are a novelty rather than a replacement.

 Tasks requiring very specific or unique skills also can’t be easily automated.
 One example is the knowledge of a language and its nuances.
 Sure, the translators keep improving every day, but this type of translation is easily noticeable and almost never looks natural.
 Also, it’s hard to automate rare skills simply due to the fact that it’s harder to replicate them accurately.
+Sometimes hiring a consultant is more benefitial.

 Speaking of language, you should never automate in-person interactions.
 This doesn’t mean you shouldn’t use technology such as chatbots.
 However, if you start presenting automated messages as a real person, it is not only dishonest but may also lead to misunderstanding on both sides.
 Also, it’s obvious that face-to-face conversation is practically impossible to automate effectively.
 We wouldn’t bother.